 Here are some Denver summer activities to make you a hero in your kids' eyes this summer.

 The world-renowned Denver Art Museum offers a huge array of designated kids' areas, complete with games, make-it-yourself craft areas and dress-up costumes.
 On weekends, kids can pick up a family backpack, brimming with all sorts of artsy, educational activities.
-Penny pinchers take note: The Denver Art Museum is always free for children 18 or younger, and free for everyone on the first Saturday of each month.
+Best of all, the Denver Art Museum is always free for children 18 or younger, and free for everyone on the first Saturday of each month.